 There's a little more than a month left to enroll this year.

 During Medicare open enrollment, you can join, switch or drop a Medicare health plan, prescription drug plan or Medicare Advantage Plan.
-This fall, the Medicare open enrollment period is from October 15 to December 7, with the coverage you choose beginning on January 1, 2023, as long as the plan receives your request by December 7, 2022.
+Medicare open enrollment is still open through March 31.

 With numerous Medicare options and plans available, narrowing down which types of Medicare coverage you need can be daunting.
 But once you understand Medicare coverage plans and how the Medicare open enrollment works, you can make informed Medicare coverage choices.